Saif1231231/SE-Coursework/README.md

 ### Super-quickstart your new project:

-* Make sure that you don't have any other containers running usind docker ps
+* Make sure that you don't have any other containers running usind dockers ps
 * run ```docker-compose up --build```

 #### Visit phphmyadmin at: